Pellet stoves are convenient. You can start the fire simply by pushing

 making clean up less of a hassle.

-- Pellets requre less storage space and are easier to handle.
+Pellets require less storage space and are easier to handle.

-- Pellets are typically packaged in 40 lb bags which can be easily stacked
+Pellets are typically packaged in 40-pound bags which can be easily stacked

 the heat output directly on the stove itself.